Benjamin-Piper/set-revision/README.md

 SET Revision is a website to help you identify "sets" in the card game SET.

+The code in this repository is aimed for learners of React and TypeScript, hence the usage of `// TUTORIAL` comments.

 ## About SET

 The aim of SET is to identify "sets".